nschloe/stressberry/README.md

 <img src="https://nschloe.github.io/stressberry/all.png" width="70%">

-There are a million of ways to cool down your Raspberry Pi: Small heat sinks, specific cases, and some [extreme DIY solutions](https://youtu.be/WfQMLInuwws). stressberry is a package for testing the core temperature under different loads, and it produces nice plots which can easily be compared.
+There are a million ways to cool down your Raspberry Pi: Small heat sinks, specific cases, and some [extreme DIY solutions](https://youtu.be/WfQMLInuwws). stressberry is a package for testing the core temperature under different loads, and it produces nice plots which can easily be compared.